jaypowers/noc-examples-p5.js-archived/README.md

+# My Version Notes

+Hi!
+This is my version, not the original version.
+Please see below if you're interested in "Dan the man's" version, thanks peoples!

 # The Nature of Code Examples p5.js

 This repo is now archived.
 The updated and current examples for the [The Nature of Code book](https://natureofcode.com/) can be found listed on the [examples page](https://natureofcode.com/examples) on the website.